Overview

 Breakfast, Lunch, Dinner

-Leaving the Masai Mara early, we head out of Masai Land pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on our way to Eldoret.
+Leaving the Masai Mara early, we head out of Masai Land pass through Kericho before descending the Rift Valley Plateau, on our way to Eldoret.

 Meals: